 iMessage chats support all iMessage features.
 However, if one or more group members are non-iPhone users, all messages will send as standard text messages (MMS) rather than iMessage, and that chat won't have any enhanced features.

 Apple's 2020 software updates – iOS 14, iPadOS 14, and macOS Big Sur – provide the most significant overhaul to the Messages app in four years.

 Big Sur marks the first time Messages on Mac has enhanced iMessage features like quick access to the Photos app, Memoji stickers, GIFs from #images, and effects.
 The new Messages app is a Mac Catalyst app, using Messages for iPadOS as its backbone.

 In iOS 14 and Big Sur, you can pin chats to the top of the conversations list.
 Appearing as large and round icons, they will always stay at the top unless you manually remove or replace them.

 Inline replies are also included in iMessage in iOS 14 and Big Sur.
 When you long-press or double-tap on a chat bubble, you can choose "reply" to compose a new message replying to a previous message in the same conversation.
 A small box next to your reply will reference the original message.

 Inline replies work in both one-on-one and group chats.

 Group chats also add mentions.
 To mention someone from a chat, type the name of that person in the group conversation, and it will highlight.
 Tap their highlighted name, and you'll see a bubble with their name pop up.
 When you tap the bubble, it will notify that chat member when you send your message – even if they have muted the conversation.

 You can also set an image and custom name for group chats.

-iOS 14 also introduces improved Memoji animations that better represent facial muscles.
-There are also new Memoji reaction stickers (including a fist bump and blushing) and Memoji customization options.
+iOS 14 introduced improved Memoji animations that better represent facial muscles.
+There are also new Memoji reaction stickers (including a fist bump and blushing) and Memoji customization options in iMessage.